 Sesame oil can be an invaluable digestive aid, particularly for those experiencing constipation or irregular bowel movements.
 It stimulates bile production, feeds the colon, and reduces the formation of intestinal worms like ascaris or tapeworms.

 Oil is commonly used in Ayurvedic massages called Abhyanga, which helps to relax and revitalize the body.
 It’s especially helpful during winter months when cold and dryness can make people feel sluggish and less energetic.
-Abhyanga can be administered professionally by a therapist or even performed at home as part of the self-massage routine.
+A therapist can administer Abhyanga professionally or even perform at home as part of the self-massage routine.

 Shatavari (Asparagus racemosus) is an herb used for many health benefits, particularly for female health issues.
-It has long been recommended by Ayurvedic texts as a treatment for various health issues.
+Ayurvedic texts have long recommended it as a treatment for various health issues.

 Ayurvedic practitioners usually recommend taking it in powdered, tablet, or liquid extract form.
 Generally speaking, Ayurvedic practitioners prefer the powder form because it starts the digestive process and signals your body to activate its own supporting mechanisms.

 Shatavari, like ashwagandha, is an adaptogenic herb that may help you cope with stress and anxiety.
 Additionally, it has the potential to enhance immunity levels as well.